 Consumption vs. Income Tax

-- Consumption tax is an indirect tax, taxed on purchase of any goods or service whereas income tax indirect tax applied on the income earned.
+- Consumption tax is an indirect tax, taxed on the purchase of any goods or services, whereas income tax indirect tax applied on the income earned.

-- Consumption tax is also called cash-flow tax or expenditure tax, Income tax is simply on the basis of total income.
+- Consumption tax is also called a cash-flow tax or expenditure tax; Income tax is simply based on total income.

 - Consumption tax is different for a different type of products and services, whereas income tax bracket is the same for all individuals.

 - No doubt, both are revenue to the government, but consumption tax has to be designed in a way such that neither is it a burden to taxpayersTaxpayersA taxpayer is a person or a corporation who has to pay tax to the government based on their income, and in the technical sense, they are liable for, or subject to or obligated to pay tax to the government based on the country’s tax laws. nor does it reduce the revenue of the government.

 - Consumption tax is levied at the time of purchase of product or service; income tax is filed by the payee before the deadline given by the government to pay the taxes.

-- Poor is not burdened by the heavy taxes on the products as it is compensated by the higher taxes on luxury items.
+- Poor is not burdened by the heavy taxes on the products as the higher taxes on luxury items compensate it.

 - Since more spending results in paying more tax, it encourages the activity of saving in the economy.